 These may be simply using the metaphor of books to refer to the fact that God knows and remembers all things.

 Do we need records?
 There is a sense in which we judge ourselves:

 “Then Paul and Barnabas waxed bold, and said, It was necessary that the word of God should first have been spoken to you: but seeing ye put it from you, and judge yourselves unworthy of everlasting life, lo, we turn to the Gentiles.”
 (Acts 13:46)

-  Why did Jesus say it would be hard for those that have riches to enter heaven (Mark 10:23)?
-He restated in teh next verse like this:
+Why did Jesus say it would be hard for those who have riches to enter heaven (Mark 10:23)?
+He restated in Mark like this: